High-level Shangri-La Dialogue to be held in Singapore next June

 The high-level security summit typically draws defence ministers, senior officials, corporate leaders and influential strategists from around the world.

-It is organised by London-based research institute International Institute for Strategic Studies (IISS).
+It is organised by London-based think-tank, the International Institute for Strategic Studies (IISS).

 Mr James Crabtree, executive director of IISS-Asia, said his organisation continues to believe in "the role of face-to-face diplomacy" in solving global problems.